ls1intum/Artemis/docs/dev/setup.rst

 5. Run ``docker compose down`` in the project root to stop and remove the docker containers

 .. tip::
-  The first ``docker compose pull`` command is just necessary the first time as extra step, as otherwise Artemis will be built from source as you don't already have an Artemis Image locally.
+  | The first ``docker compose pull`` command is just necessary the first time as an extra step,
+    as otherwise Artemis will be built from source as you don't already have an Artemis Image locally.
+  |
+  | For Arm-based Macs, Dev boards, etc. you will have to build the Artemis Docker Image first as we currently do not
+    distribute Docker Images for these architectures.

 Other Docker Compose Setups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^